Parsa-Rajabi/CMPT-276/docs/resources.md

 # Resources

 This page contains a list of resources that you may find useful throughout the course.
-If you have any suggestions for resources to add to this page, please let others know via Slack.
+If you have any suggestions for resources to add to this page, please submit a pull request.

 ## Git/Github